pmean/build-website/text/06/ConstructValidity.md

 [\[Full text\]](http://bja.oupjournals.org/cgi/content/full/87/3/400)
 [\[PDF\]](http://bja.oupjournals.org/cgi/reprint/87/3/400.pdf) *This
-study was designed to cross-validate a composite measure of the pain scales CHEOPS (Children\'s Hospital of Eastern Ontario Pain Scale), OPS (Objective Pain Scale, simplified for parent use by replacing blood pressure measurement with observation of body language or posture), TPPPS (Toddler Preschool Postoperative Pain Scale) and FLACC (Face,
+study was designed to cross-validate a composite measure of the pain scales CHEOPS (Children's Hospital of Eastern Ontario Pain Scale), OPS (Objective Pain Scale, simplified for parent use by replacing blood pressure measurement with observation of body language or posture), TPPPS (Toddler Preschool Postoperative Pain Scale) and FLACC (Face,